BMMRO-tech/BMMRO/architectural-decision-records/2026-08-27_streamline_deployment_process.md

 1. **Development**

     When a developer pushes to master, code is auto deployed to the development environment and a 'dev-deployed-XX' tag is added.
-If a developer makes many commits locally then pushes only the most recent commit is tagged.
+If a developer makes many commits locally then pushes, only the most recent commit is tagged.

+    Developers can also manually deploy their branch to development:

+    1. From GitHub, select "Actions" from the bar along the top
+    2. From the list of workflows on the left, select "Deployment"
+    3. On the right side of the page, select the "Run workflow" button
+    4. Under "Use workflow from", select the dropdown.
+Make sure "Branches" is selected, and choose the branch you want to deploy
+    5. Underneath this, select the dropdown labelled "Environment to deploy to".
+Choose "Development"
+    6. Underneath this, select the "Run workflow" button.
+This runs the workflow, which deploys to Development, creates a 'dev-deployed-XX' tag, and runs the end-to-end tests

 2. **UAT**